 HPV vaccines protect against genital warts.
 Cervarix, Gardasil, and Gardasil 9 are the three types of HPV vaccines.

 Health Tools help you make wise health decisions or take action to improve your health.

 HPV infection is caused by a virus.
 More than 100 types of HPV have been found.
 Some types cause genital warts and some can lead to cervical cancer.
 Types 6 and 11 cause most genital warts.
 Other types such as 16 and 18 are high-risk and can cause abnormal cell changes on the cervix.

 HPV is spread by direct contact.

 - The virus can be spread to or from the genitals, anus, mouth, or throat during sexual activities.
 But warts in the mouth or throat are extremely rare.
-Condoms can lower your risk of getting genital warts.
+Latex condoms can lower your risk of getting genital warts.